Sonalikasingh17/Music_Recommender_System/README.md

 #  Music Recommender System

-A lightweight content-based music recommendation app built with Python, utilizing TF-IDF and cosine similarity to suggest similar songs.
-Deployed with **Streamlit**, this tool offers fast and intuitive song recommendations based on your dataset.
+A lightweight **content-based music recommendation app** built with Python, utilizing **TF-IDF** and **cosine similarity** to suggest similar songs.
+Deployed with **Streamlit**, this tool offers fast and intuitive song recommendations based on the **Spotify Million Song Dataset**.

 ---

 ##  Features

 - **Content-based Recommendations**
-  Computes song similarity using TF-IDF vectorization on lyrics or text features and cosine similarity.
+  Uses TF-IDF vectorization on lyrics/text features and cosine similarity to suggest similar tracks.

 - **Lightweight & Git-friendly**
   Avoids large `.pkl` files.
 Only `df_cleaned.pkl` and `tfidf_matrix.pkl` are committed—cosine similarity is computed dynamically at runtime.